arnhemcr/financial/README.md

 to be merged for analysis and reporting.
 This module contains a program and its supporting package.

-## Program translate
+## Program csv2trn

-Translate [filters] transactions from records in a CSV account statement to a standard format.
+CSV2trn [filters] transactions from CSV records in an account statement to a standard format.
 The format of the input CSV record is configured by an [XML] file, which contains the record's number and position of fields and its date layout.
 The output format for a transaction is either
 [Ledger] journal entry or this module's CSV record.

-For more information and examples, see `go doc` in the translate directory.
+For more information and examples, see `go doc` in the csv2trn directory.

 ## Package transaction